kyrylenko/react-native-audio-exoplayer/README.md

 ```javascript
 Sound.create(source, initialStatus = {}, onPlaybackStatusUpdate = null)
 ```
-Creates and loads a sound from source, with optional initialStatus, onPlaybackStatusUpdate, and downloadFirst.
+Creates and loads a sound from source, with optional `initialStatus`, and `onPlaybackStatusUpdate`.

 ### Parameters
-1. `source (object / number / Asset)` -- The source of the sound.
+1. `source (object / asset)` -- The source of the sound.
 The following forms are supported:
 	- A dictionary of the form `{ uri: 'http://path/to/file' }` with a network URL pointing to an audio file on the web.
 	- `require('path/to/file')` for an audio file asset in the source code directory.

 2. `initialStatus (PlaybackStatusToSet)` -- The initial intended `PlaybackStatusToSet` of the sound, whose values will override the default initial playback status.
 This value defaults to `{}` if no parameter is passed.
-See below for details on `PlaybackStatusToSet` and the default initial playback status..
+See below for details on `PlaybackStatusToSet` and the default initial playback status.

 3. `onPlaybackStatusUpdate (function)` -- A function taking a single parameter PlaybackStatus.
 This value defaults to null if no parameter is passed.
-See the documentation below for details on the functionality provided by onPlaybackStatusUpdate
+See the documentation below for details on the functionality provided by onPlaybackStatusUpdate.
 ### Returns
 A `Promise` that is rejected if creation failed, or fulfilled with the following dictionary if creation succeeded:
 `sound` : the newly created and loaded Sound object.